Courses and Dates

-- Haskayne MBA students: current Haskayne MBA students can register when the Spring/Summer registration opens.
+- Haskayne MBA students: Current Haskayne MBA students can register themselves.
 Space is limited, once the course is full students can join the waitlist.

-- Exchange students: graduate students attending a Haskayne partner school must be nominated by your own school to be eligible as an exchange student.
+- Exchange students: Graduate students attending a Haskayne partner school must be nominated by your own school to be eligible as an exchange student.
 Please check with your school coordinator for details and availability.
 Nominated students will go through the regular term exchange application process and deadlines.
-Once admitted, Haskayne will administer your course registration and your spot is guaranteed.
-However to avoid late cancellations or no shows, Haskayne requires your proof of travel and your study permit by June 30, 2022 to maintain your spot.
+Once admitted, Haskayne will administer your course registration.

-- Visiting students: graduate students who are pursuing an MBA/EMBA/MSc/MiM degree or equivalent from an accredited university are welcome to apply.
+- Visiting students: Graduate students who are pursuing an MBA/EMBA/MSc/MiM degree or equivalent from an accredited university are welcome to apply.
 Alternatively, graduate students from a Haskayne partner school without a nomination can apply as a visiting student.
-To start your application fill out the Get In Touch form at the bottom of this page.
+To start your application, fill out the Get In Touch form at the bottom of this page.
 Eligible students will be notified and application instructions will be provided.
 Current transcripts and application fees will be required upon application submission.
 The application fee is $125 for Canadian or permanent residents and $145 for international students.
-Visiting application deadline is June 30, 2022.
+Visiting application deadline is June 1, 2023.
 Visiting students are not guaranteed a spot until tuition and fees are fully paid.